JordanZimmitti/JZRecyclerAdapter/README.md

 When you want to handle when the RecyclerView is scrolling use the following lines of code

-    // When userList Is Scrolling (Below Code Is An Example Use Case With A FAB Button)// JZRecyclerAdapter.whenScrolling(intList) { scrollY ->
+    // When intList Is Scrolling (Below Code Is An Example Use Case With A FAB Button)// JZRecyclerAdapter.whenScrolling(intList) { scrollY ->

         when {